mbotkinl/usau_dynasty_maps/README.md

 ### Notes
 * Divisions are named based on current USAU naming except in the case of college where there are separate sub divisions for before and after the DI/DIII separation
-* Due to regional boundary redrawing, the regions of teams change over the years
+* Where possible, historical regions for teams are updated to the region they currently play in.
+However, due to regional boundary redrawing, the regions of teams may change over the years.

 Feel free to reach out with suggestions or questions.